oxinabox/ChainRulesJuliaCon2020/content_src/pres.md

 ---

-# What do we need to represent the types of the tangents + co-tangents?
+# What do we need to represent the types of derivatives?
 .row[
 .col[
 **Primal** <br>